hclpandv/language-learning/README.md

 | sink or swim | Text        | And more      |
 | sick and tired | Text        | And more      |
 | mumbo jumbo | Text        | And more      |
-| culture vulture,
+| culture vulture
 | wine and dine
-| Live and learn,
-| from rags to riches,
+| from rags to riches
-| tried and tested,
-| time after time,
+| time after time
-| all in all,
+| Alive and Kicking
-| beg steal or borrow,
+| beg steal or borrow
-| more or less,
-| by and large,
+| by and large
-| tall, dark and handsome,
+| tall, dark and handsome
-| safe and sound,
+| safe and sound
-| ups and downs,
+| ups and downs
-| pure and simple,
-| pride and joy,
+| pride and joy
-| now and then,
-| back and forth,
+| back and forth
-| wear and tear,
+| wear and tear
-| down and out,
+| down and out
-| tooth and nail,
+| tooth and nail
-| high and dry,
+| high and dry
-| odds and ends,
+| odds and ends
-| song and dance,
+| song and dance
-| an arm and a leg,
+| an arm and a leg
-| done and dusted,
+| done and dusted
-| far and wide,
+| far and wide
-| rough and ready,
+| rough and ready
-| through thick and thin,﻿
+| through thick and thin